-The Group's significant accounting policies are more fully described in note 3 to the audited consolidated financial statements for 2009, 2008 and the 2007 Combined Financial Statements, and note 2 to the audited consolidated financial statements for the year ended 31 December 2010.
+The Group's significant accounting policies are more fully described in note 3 to the audited consolidated financial statements for 2008, 2009, 2010 and 2011.
 However, certain of the Group's accounting policies are particularly important to the presentation of the Group's results of operations and require the application of significant judgment by its management.